Sage-Bionetworks/data_curator/README.md

 ## Development Environment Setup

+You likely won't need the instructions below unless a major change happens, but we've left them here just in case:

 ### Data Curator App Setup (frontend)
-Follow the steps below to make sure the _Data Curator App_ (frontend) is fully setup to work with the [Data Ingress Pipeline](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/develop) (backend):
+Follow the steps below to make sure the _Data Curator App_ (frontend) is fully setup to work with the [Data Ingress Pipeline](https://github.com/nf-osi/schematic/) (backend):

 Navigate to the location where you want to setup the application (i.e., the _Shiny Server_).
-Clone the code on this github branch (_shiny-server-packaged-backend_):
+Clone the code on this github branch (_production_):

-    git clone --single-branch --branch shiny-server-1.0.0.rc1 https://github.com/Sage-Bionetworks/HTAN_data_curator.git
+    git clone --single-branch --branch production https://github.com/nf-osi/NF_data_curator.git

 Create a conda environment in the cloned directory from the `environment.yml` file which has all the required package dependencies: